 Unified Contact Center

-Cisco Unified Contact Center Enterprise (Unified CCE or UCCE) integrates with Cisco Unified Communications Manager and desktop agent software such as Cisco Finesse to offer automatic call distribution features that allow an organization to match customers with the appropriate salesperson or service representative.
-Unified CCE or UCCE offers intelligent call distribution, computer telephony integration (CTI), multichannel contact management, call queuing, interactive voice response (IVR) and consolidated enterprise-wide reporting to streamline the deployment and management of a large-scale contact center.
-Cisco platforms supporting Unified CCE's client contact management ecosystem include Cisco Unified IP Phones, Voice, and Cisco LAN/WAN technology.
+Unified Contact Center Enterprise (UCCE) integrates with Unified Communications Manager and desktop agent applications like Cisco Finesse to offer automatic call distribution features that allow an organization to match customers with the proper sales or service agent.
+Unified CCE or UCCE offers smart call routing, computer telephony integration (CTI), multichannel contact management, network call queuing, interactive voice response (IVR) and consolidated enterprise-wide reporting to simplify the creation and management of a modern contact center.
+Cisco products incorporated in UCCE's client contact management ecosystem include Unified IP Phones, Voice, and Cisco network infrastructure.

-Cisco Unified Contact Center Express (Unified CCX or CCX) offers an out-of-the-box bundle for building a customer contact center for mid-scale deployments that support up to 400 agents.
-Several bundles are available, plus a selection of special options.
-Unified Contact Center Express works with Cisco Unified Communications Manager and provides smart call distribution, client interaction management, integrated reporting, interactive voice response, and the ability to manage voice, email, web chat, and social media inquiries.
-Unified Contact Center Express comes with Cisco Finesse, a web-based desktop agent that requires no client installation.
-Special options include conditional routing, projected-wait-time messages, and productivity optimization with workforce and quality management.
+Cisco Unified Contact Center Express (Unified CCX or CCX) offers an out-of-the-box bundle for building a customer interaction management center for branch or midmarket deployments that support as many as 400 agents.
+Multiple bundles are offered, as well as a selection of special options.
+Unified CCX integrates closely with Cisco CUCM and offers intelligent call routing, client interaction management, reporting, interactive voice response, and the ability to manage voice, email, web chat, and social media inquiries.
+Cisco Unified CCX includes Finesse, a browser-based customizable desktop agent that needs no client installation.
+Special options include conditional routing, expected-wait-time messages, and workforce and quality management.

 Cisco Mobile Connect for Single Number Reach

-Prime Collaboration Provisioning provides an automated platform for first-time installs as well as for follow-on moves, adds, changes, and deletions.
-An intuitive console delivers a single view of a user and the subscriber's services.
-Cisco Prime Collaboration Provisioning substantially speeds up company-wide installations and reduces the effort required to implement future updates.
-Prime Collaboration in addition offers management analytics that show technology adoption and consumption rates, enabling administrators to optimize resources and further lower total cost of ownership.
+Cisco Prime Collaboration Provisioning provides an automated process for initial installs as well as for follow-on moves, adds, changes, and deletions.
+A user-friendly console provides a unified view of a user and the subscriber's services.
+Cisco Prime Collaboration significantly speeds up site installations and reduces the effort required for future updates.
+Prime Collaboration also provides management analytics that show application adoption and usage trends, enabling administrators to make more efficient use of IT resources and further lower TCO.

-Cisco's communications gateways allow Cisco Unified Communications deployments to connect with public systems and with users working outside the firewall.
-Cisco's portfolio of communication gateways provide unified communications services for all types of gateway as well as session-border-control deployments.
+Cisco's collaboration gateways allow Cisco Unified Communications deployments to communicate with other systems and with clients working beyond the firewall.
+Cisco's portfolio of gateways provide unified communications services for a wide variety of gateway as well as session-border-control deployments.

-Collaboration gateways offered by Cisco and supported by Progent's certified consultants include:
+Communications gateways available from Cisco and supported by Progent's certified consultants include:

-Cisco's Expressway is a powerful unified communications and collaboration gateway that allows organizations to allow colleagues, suppliers, customers and prospects, or business partners who are using various outside network environments, workgroup platforms, or endpoint devices to access to Unified Communication functions.
-The Expressway collaboration gateway works with a Cisco CM deployment or Cisco BE6000, or can be accessed through the cloud with Cisco HCS to help make collaboration more universal.
-Key capabilities of Expressway are are:
+Cisco's Expressway is an advanced collaboration gateway that enables organizations to provide colleagues, vendors, customers and prospects, or business partners who are using different networks, workgroup applications, or endpoint devices to connect to Unified Communication features.
+Cisco's Expressway collaboration gateway works in conjunction with a Cisco CM deployment or Cisco Business Edition, or can be accessed through the cloud with Cisco Hosted Collaboration Solution (HCS) to help make productive collaboration more universal.
+Important features of Cisco Expressway include:

-- Mobile and Off-site Access: Remote users who have any Jabber-supported desktop or handheld computer or teleworkers with Cisco TelePresence endpoints get the benefit of single-sign-on (SSO) as well as TLS security and can access all their collaboration workloads (video, high-quality voice, content IM, and presence) without the extra step of establishing a VPN connection.
-Also, teleworkers have the ability to use their Cisco TelePresence endpoints without a VPN tunnel, providing a user experience at home identical to the corporate office.
+- Mobile and Off-site Connectivity: Off-site workers who have any Jabber-supported device or telecommuters with Cisco TelePresence endpoints have the convenience of one-time sign-on plus Transport Layer Security (TLS) and can access all their Jabber applications (high-definition video, voice, content IM, and realtime presence) without the inconvenience a VPN.
+Also, teleworkers have the ability to utilize their Cisco TelePresence endpoints without the need for a VPN tunnel, delivering a user environment at home the same as the corporate office.

-- Jabber Guest Support: Cisco Expressway is required for supporting Cisco's Jabber Guest, which makes it possible for ďguestsĒ to interact with your business easily and safely using streamlined browser and mobile video phone calls.
+- Cisco Jabber Guest Support: Expressway is integral for enabling the Cisco Jabber Guest, which makes it possible for “guests” to interact with your organization simply and securely via streamlined browser and mobile multimedia calls.

-- Cisco Cloud Access: Expressway can function as a gateway that connects between on-premises Cisco or third-party collaboration solutions and Cisco's WebEx cloud.
-By offering support for Cisco Collaboration Meeting Rooms (CMRs), Expressway deliver a world-class, extensible teleconferencing environment that seamlessly integrates high-quality voice, HD video, and content sharing to anyone, anywhere, using any device.
+- Cisco Cloud Access: Expressway can act as a gateway that connects between on-premises Cisco or third-party systems and Cisco's WebEx cloud.
+By offering support for Cisco Collaboration Meeting Rooms (CMRs), Expressway offers a world-class, extensible meeting experience that seamlessly combines high-quality voice, high-definition video, and data sharing to anyone, anywhere, on any device.

-- Interoperability: In case your organization already has third-party video products, Expressway can assist you to move easily to a Cisco solution whenever you choose.
-Cisco Expressway provides video compatibility with standards-based H.323, H.264 Scalable Video Coding, or SIP environments.
-Internetworking standards supported by Expressway include IPv4 to IPv6, H.323 to Session Initiation Protocol (SIP), and Microsoft Lync 2013 H.264 Scalable Video Coding (SVC) to AVC.
+- Interoperability: In case your company currently has non-Cisco video products, Expressway can help you to migrate easily to Cisco technology when it makes business sense.
+Cisco Expressway offers video compatibility with industry standard H.323, H.264 Scalable Video Coding (SVC), or Session Initiation Protocol (SIP) systems.
+Internetworking standards allowed by Cisco Expressway include IPv4 to IPv6, H.323 to SIP, and Microsoft Lync 2013 H.264 Scalable Video Coding to H.264/MPEG-4 AVC.

-Cisco Unified Border Element is a collaboration edge session border controller that connects converged business communications systems to the public switched telephone network (PSTN).
-In addition to offering session border control, CUBE delivers simple and cost-efficient collaboration beyond the corporate firewall.
+The Cisco Unified Border Element is an advanced session border gateway that connects unified communications systems to the public switched telephone network (PSTN).
+In addition to providing session border control, CUBE provides simple and cost-efficient collaboration beyond the corporate firewall.
 Important collaboration features supported by CUBE include:

-Cisco Unified Border Element software is available for licensing on Cisco IOS control software and can be enabled on a broad range of Cisco's enterprise router platforms, including Cisco's ASR 1000 routers, the Cisco ISR 4000 line, the ISR G2 Series, and several models of the 800 Series fixed-configuration routers.
-The virtualized CUBE, called vCUBE, runs as a software load in an ESXi virtual container.
+Cisco Unified Border Element software can be licensed on Cisco IOS software and can be deployed on a broad range of Cisco's enterprise routers, including ASR 1000 Series Aggregation Services Routers, the Cisco ISR 4000 Series, the ISR G2, and several models of the 800 Series fixed-configuration routers.
+Cisco's virtualized CUBE, called vCUBE, runs in an ESXi virtual container.

-- Cisco WebEx Cloud Connected Audio (CCA) for high-capacity SIP-media-connected conferencing
+- Cisco WebEx Cloud Connected Audio for high-capacity SIP-based audio conferencing

 - Voice and Video recording